Need to know: 5 myths about Uluru

 Myth 3: You need at least a week up your sleeve

 Forget about rattling along endless dirt tracks in souped-up four-wheel drives.
-Not only are the roads well-maintained and built for all sorts of cars, the attractions are fairly close together, flights are direct and tour operators offer one- to three-day best of trips that allow you to pack it all into one unforgettable weekend.
+Not only are the roads well maintained and built for all sorts of cars, the attractions are fairly close together, flights are direct and tour operators offer one- to three-day "best of" trips that allow you to pack it all into one unforgettable weekend.

 Myth 4: Gourmands need not apply

-No outback trip is complete without the odd goanna goulash or roo tail pie but the Red Centre is also home to some of Australia’s most extraordinary dining experiences – from native bush tucker tours to dining under a canopy of stars as part of the Tali Wiru experience opens in new window.
+No outback trip is complete without the odd goanna goulash or roo tail pie but the Red Centre is also home to some of Australia’s most extraordinary dining experiences – from native bush tucker tours to dining under a canopy of stars as part of the Tali Wiru experience.

 Myth 5: Uluru is hard on the wallet